stdarg/fuzelog/README.md

     log.debug('The user object is: '+JSON.stringify(userObj));

 And this code runs in production.
-Though it produces no output to the log file or the console, the arguement evaluation is always done, which can many calls to functions like JSON.stringify.
-The goal of fuzelog is to provide means to avoid this if it is not needed. fuzelog gives you 2 ways to do this:
+Though it produces no output to the log file or the console, the arguement evaluation is always done, which can mean many calls to functions like JSON.stringify.
+The goal of fuzelog is to provide means to avoid unneccessary evaluations. fuzelog gives you 2 ways to do this:

 1. printf-style argument evaluation done only if the right logging is in place
-1. function arguments that are called only when the logging level is correct
+1. function arguments that, when evaluated, produce a string and are called only when the logging level is correct

 The original modules from which fuzelog borrowed code:
 <table>